TechWatching/techwatching.dev/input/posts/2022-retro.md

 Blogging can also be rewarding when you participate in writeathons like the ones Hashnode organizes regularly.
 I am particularly  glad to have participated in the ["4 articles 4 weeks" writeathon](https://townhall.hashnode.com/4articles4weeks-writeathon-the-winners) and to have been part of the 5 top winners.
 It was the opportunity to:
 - write about non-technical topics
 - gain new followers
-- have a post featured on hashnode for the 1st time
+- have a post featured on Hashnode for the 1st time
 - challenge me and publish 4 articles in 4 weeks
 - discover other blogs